Brave

 No matches for those filters.

 On Android, your browser is your main line of defense against tracking, and the Chrome that ships on the phone is tied to the company that profits from watching you.
 These browsers block trackers and resist fingerprinting while keeping the mobile web usable, without reporting home.
-From an easy default to Tor for anonymity, pick the one that fits.
+From an easy default to Tor for anonymity, pick the one that fits how you use your phone.

 A private Android browser blocks ads and trackers out of the box and resists fingerprinting, without feeding your activity back to an advertising company.
 Two things matter extra on a phone.
 The first is whether the browser supports content-blocking add-ons: Firefox is the rare Android browser that runs uBlock Origin, while Brave and Cromite bake the blocking in instead.
 The second is whether you stay on Google’s engine or get a real alternative, since a mobile web where every browser is the same Chromium core is easier to track.
 Sane defaults count for more here than on desktop, because few people dig through settings on a phone.

-Install one of these from the Play Store, F-Droid, or the project’s own download page, import your bookmarks and logins in a couple of taps, then set it as your default browser in Android settings so every link opens in it.
+Install one of these from F-Droid or the Play Store (or the project’s own download page), import your bookmarks and logins in a couple of taps, then set it as your default browser in Android settings so every link opens in it.
 Keep your old browser parked for the rare site that misbehaves.
 Pair your new browser with a private search engine and encrypted DNS and you have covered most of the everyday tracking surface on mobile.
+To replace more of the phone itself, the Android alternatives guide goes further than the browser.